 - the complainant is a child of the defendant.

 Possible Enhanced Penalties

 The maximum possible sentence for domestic violence can increase to one year if there is a prior conviction.
-A defendant with two or more prior convictions will be charged with a felony and see his or her maximum possible sentence increase two years in prison (Michigan Department of Corrections).
-A defendant charged with the 2-year felony will also be subject to a possible habitual offender enhancement if he or she has any prior felony convictions.
+A defendant with two or more prior convictions will be charged with a felony and see their maximum possible sentence increase to two years in prison (Michigan Department of Corrections).
+A defendant charged with a 2-year felony will also be subject to a possible habitual offender enhancement if they have any prior felony convictions.